 when you return home, you don't need to see a doctor.
 But if you've been ill,

-especially while traveling to regions where disease is prevalent, or if you
+especially while traveling to regions where disease is prevalent, you need to see a doctor.

 away.
 Some take weeks to months to develop.
 For example, 90% of travelers who

-get malaria do not become ill until after they return home.3 If you become ill with a fever or flu-like illness while
+get malaria don't become ill until after they return home.2

 doctor the regions you visited and about any exposure to disease.

 It's important to be aware of other symptoms besides a fever.

 Diarrhea that won't go away or that keeps coming back.